piemar/starwars-genai-mongodb-vector-search/README.md

 <img src="starwars-frontend/public/starwars-face-recognition.png" width="50%" height="50%">

 ## Overview
-This application is a distinctive and entertaining platform that allows users to discover which StarWars character they resemble the most, utilizing advanced vector search and face recognition technologies.
+This application is a distinctive and entertaining that allows users to discover which StarWars character they resemble the most, utilizing advanced vector search and face recognition technologies.
 It integrates the robustness of a React-based frontend, MongoDB Atlas Vector Search, and Python Face Recognition API to offer a seamless and enjoyable user experience.

 ## Detailed Workflow
 ### Frontend